Shippable/admiral/releaseNotes/master.md

 ## Fixes

 - **Fixes disappearing provider name in breadcrumb on project sync**: On syncing a project in project settings page, provider name in breadcrumb was disappearing.
 This is now fixed.
+- **Fixes documentation link for "Waiting Jobs" in grid view**: Clicking on the documentation link for "Waiting Jobs" in grid view was throwing 403 error.
+This is now fixed.

 ## Custom Nodes